jgulyash/OSINT/README.md

-# 🤖 AI-Powered Autonomous OSINT Agent
+# 🤖 OSINT Agent

-**Fully automated, AI-driven open source intelligence gathering and analysis system.**
+**AI-driven open source intelligence gathering and analysis system.**

 [![Python 3.9+](https://img.shields.io/badge/python-3.9+-blue.svg)](https://www.python.org/downloads/)
 [![License](https://img.shields.io/badge/license-MIT-green.svg)](LICENSE)

 ## 🌟 Overview

-This is a **fully autonomous AI-powered OSINT (Open Source Intelligence) agent** that handles the complete intelligence lifecycle with **zero manual intervention**.
+This is a **autonomous AI-powered OSINT (Open Source Intelligence) agent** that handles the complete intelligence lifecycle with **zero manual intervention**.
 The AI makes all decisions about:

 - 📋 **Planning**: What to investigate and how
 - 🔍 **Collection**: Which sources to query and when